EWeinstein/HCM/README.md

-# HCM
+# Hierarchical Causal Models
-Repository for the paper "Hierarchical Causal Models", Weinstein and Blei, 2024.
+This repository contains supplementary code for the paper "Hierarchical Causal Models", Weinstein and Blei, 2024.